Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans. weak

-The author has highlighted a custom which is prevailing in poor localities as well as rural areas.
+The author has highlighted a custom that is prevailing in poor localities as well as rural areas.
 The custom is that of veiling the face by a daughter-in-law in front of an elder male-in-law.

 Mukesh's father worked first as a tailor and then as a banglemaker.
 But still, he did not have enough to educate his children.
 He has only taught them the art of making bangles.